 The secret is timing, timing and timing.
 Simmer a pot of water (just enough to cover eggs by half an inch).
 Quickly lower eggs into water.
 Switch on a timer.
 Simmer for exactly 1 minute.
 Take the pan off the stove, put a lid on it, and set the timer again.
 Six to 7 minutes will give you a soft-cooked egg.
 Avoid boiling eggs straight from the fridge; they’re likely to crack when you put them in hot water.

 Put eggs in saucepan and cover them with cold water.
 Bring the water to a simmer.
-In 6 or 7 minutes, you’ve got a hard-cooked eggs.
+Remove from heat, cover, and let stand 14 minutes.
 Rinse them immediately in cold water, or you’ll get that greenish ring where the white meets the yolk.
 Super-fresh eggs are harder to peel, so some cooks recommend eggs that are at least five days old; probably not an issue unless you live on a farm.

 Beat eggs with a little skim or low-fat milk (about 1 tablespoon per egg).
 Heat a little butter in a skillet.
 Pour in egg mixture.
 As it starts to set, gently draw a spatula through it, making large, soft curds.
 Cook until there’s no visible liquid, and don’t over-stir.